thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 - Implemented a star rating system
 - Improved admin dashboard
 - Functional Admin Inbox
-....
+- Albums submitted by writers need to be approved by the admin ....

 ### To Do List :
 + work more on admin dashboard
-+ Admin needs to approve the albums posted by writers
 + add more informations to user?

 --> few screenshots of the web application :